najeal/react-native-autocomplete-search/README.md

 **itemFormat:** object to containing path string for 'id' and 'name' in the data array. 'tags' is an array of string and is optional. *// Optional if you data array contains id and name property in each object*

+**testID:** identifier for the text input field to be used within your UI tests.

 ### Usage
 **Include the library in your code**